ChiCubed/InformaticsNotes/chapter2.md

 ```

 ## Array initialisation
-You can initialise an n-dimensional array to all 0s as follows: (this only works at initialisation)
+You can initialise an n-dimensional array to all 0s as follows:
 ```cpp
 int graph[1000][1000][2] = {0};
 ```

+(You can only do this at initialisation; if you wish to fill an array with another integer use a for loop or `memset`.)

 (If a variable is initialised outside of a function i.e. in global scope, on the heap, it will be initialised by default to 0.
 You can of course add in the `= {0}` anyway.)